-A lioness and cute cub are resting on the green grass on each other’s side.
+A lioness and a cute cub are resting on the green grass on each other’s side.
 Something unusual must have caught their eyes.
 Both animals, the lioness and cub look into the sky.
 They are lying on the edge of a small water hole.
 Behind the remarkable lions is a large tree trunk.
 One piece of this bright trunk is just above the two lion heads.
 Further in the back, you see the water of the watering hole, surrounded by green grass.

-When a mother lioness introduces her cubs to the lion pride, the other lionesses will nurse and care for those baby lions too.
+When a mother lioness introduces her cubs to the lion pride, the other lionesses will also nurse and care for those baby lions.
 It is genuinely communal care.
 However, if female lions already have cubs in the pride that are three months older, another mother will not introduce her younger cubs to the lion family.
 Due to communal nursing, the older cubs will not let the younger cubs drink milk.
-That behavior causes most of the time, death.
+That behavior causes, most of the time, death.
 Therefore, the young cubs and mothers will stay away from their pride until they eat meat.
 Unfortunately, the majority of lion cubs born do not make it to their first birthday.

 The male lions, the father, does not take care of his babies; however, he will protect the lion family from danger.
 The mother is in charge of teaching her cubs how to hunt.
 Hunting lessons for cute cub begins when they are about three months old.

 The African lions, Panthera Leo, are in the category vulnerable on the IUCN red list.

 Explore more photographs of big cats like ‘Lioness and Cub Look Into The Sky,’ browse our predator portfolio, or our impressive lion photographs.
 Our lion pictures you can license or purchase as fine art photographic prints, canvas, modern metal prints, or acrylic.